SabbirAhmmed8242/ShoolWebsite/README.md

-👨‍🏫 Teacher Test Account
+👨‍🏫 Teacher Test Account<br>
-   - Username: Sabbir Ahmmed
+   - Username: Sabbir Ahmmed<br>
-   - Password: 147258
+   - Password: 147258<br>
-   - Mobile Number: 01782425635
+   - Mobile Number: 1782425635(Use mobile number without 0)<br>

-🔐 Teacher Registration & Secret Code System
+🔐 Teacher Registration & Secret Code System<br>
-To prevent unauthorized access, the teacher registration process includes a Secret Number field.
+To prevent unauthorized access, the teacher registration process includes a Secret Number field.<br>
-       ✅ Only the admin can generate and manage secret numbers.
+       ✅ Only the admin can generate and manage secret numbers.<br>
-       🚫 Without a valid secret number, a teacher cannot register.
+       🚫 Without a valid secret number, a teacher cannot register.<br>
-       🔒 This feature ensures that only authorized persons can register as teachers.
+       🔒 This feature ensures that only authorized persons can register as teachers.<br>